 Cascade Energy provides a wide range of production services, turn-around, industrial cleaning services and chemical solutions to the energy, utility, mining and construction industries in northern British Columbia, Alberta and southwestern Saskatchewan.
 On January 1, 2013, Mullen Group completed an internal reorganization that integrated the operations of Polaris Petroleum Ltd., a company acquired in 2011, into the operations of Cascade Energy.
 Cascade Energy expanded its services in 2012, through the integration of Bernie's Hot Oil Service Ltd.'s operations, to include pressure pipeline testing.
-On June 25, 2018, a portion of the AECOM ISD assets and operations were integrated into Cascade Energy expanding its service offerings within the oil sands regions of Alberta, along with areas in Southern Alberta.
+On June 25, 2018, a portion of the AECOM ISD assets and operations were integrated into Cascade Energy expanding its service offerings within the oil sands regions of Alberta, along with areas in Southern Alberta including industrial cleaning and turnaround services.

-Cascade Energy's fleet is comprised of specialized trucks and auxiliary equipment including hydrovac trucks, vacuum trucks, pressure trucks, hot oiler units, steam trucks and on-site frac water storage with 500 barrel mobile frac tanks and Frac Corrals (ranging in size from 3,200 cubic metre to 7,200 cubic metre modular frac tanks).
+Cascade Energy's fleet is comprised of specialized trucks and auxiliary equipment including hydrovac trucks, combo units, vacuum trucks, pressure trucks, hot oiler units, steam trucks and on-site frac water storage with 500 barrel mobile frac tanks and Frac Corrals (ranging in size from 3,200 cubic metre to 7,200 cubic metre modular frac tanks).
+In 2020, Cascade Energy added zero entry tank cleaning equipment capabilities to its service offering designed to support large industrial tank cleaning for customers in the midstream sector.
 Cascade Energy is a SmartWay certified carrier.

-Equipment Personnel Head Office Areas of Operation 151 Power Units 145 Elk Point, AB Northeastern Alberta 139 Trailers
+Equipment Personnel Head Office Areas of Operation 156 Power Units 123 Elk Point, AB Northeastern Alberta 130 Trailers